-When you receive 17,090 unsolicited text message replies to your COVID-19 vaccination Precision Nudging intervention, who is in charge of reading them?
-(I was).
 Is there a centralized team of one or more who manage the research, or does each project have its own manager?
-Our centralized research operations manage most interdisciplinary research projects originating in the Behavioral Reinforcement Learning Lab.
+Our centralized research operations manage most interdisciplinary research projects originating in the Behavioral Reinforcement Learning Lab

 What happens to the findings, data, and insights?